unyt-org/datex-core-js-legacy/docs/manual/09 Functional Programming.md

 The same restrictions as for `transform` functions apply

-## Standard transform functions
+## Dedicated transform functions

 The DATEX JavaSccript Library provides some standard transform functions for common operations.

 ### add
-Calculates the sum of multiple number references.
+Calculates the sum of multiple numbers.
 ```ts
 const a = $$(1);
 const b = $$(2);